Procurement services

 • Managing the BC Bid application (the Province’s electronic tendering portal) and the BC Bid Help Desk

-Corporate and Procurement Services Division operates under a cost recovery model according to this fee structure.
+Procurement, Supply and Corporate Services Division (PSCS) operates under a cost recovery model according to this fee structure.

 • Circumstances identified in Procurement Policy 6 apply